No. 3 Michigan continues to roll with 73-57 win at Indiana

 BLOOMINGTON, Ind.
+(AP)Juwan Howard understands the power of patience.
+It should serve No. 3 Michigan well this week.

-(AP) — Franz Wagner matched his season high with 21 points and Isaiah Livers added 16 points and 10 rebounds to help No. 3 Michigan pull away for a 73-57 victory Saturday at Indiana.
+Thirty seasons after first arriving in Ann Arbor as part of the famed Fab Five, the second-year coach watched Franz Wagner match his season high with 21 points and Isaiah Livers finish with 16 points and 10 rebounds as the Wolverines pulled away or a 73-57 victory at Indiana – and to the precipice of Howard’s first Big Ten crown.

-The Wolverines (18-1, 13-1 Big Ten) took another major step toward the league title by winning their seventh straight, improving to 5-0 since resuming play following a COVID-19 pause, and capturing their third straight victory in Bloomington.
-They’ve won nine straight in the series since their last loss in February 2016.
+”There’s a reason I think Michigan is championship good,” Hoosiers coach Archie Miller said. ”To me, they’re really complete and they have a great opportunity to go as far as anyone in the country.”

+If conference officials award the league crown based on winning percentage as others intend to do, Saturday’s victory would have locked it up.
+But there has been no formal announcement from Big Ten officials and there was no response to emails seeking clarification from The Associated Press.

+”Today’s emphasis was energy,” Howard said. ”We knew we weren’t going to walk in here and just get a win.
+I knew Indiana would be prepared and they would come out with great energy.
+But we emphasized that we had to be ready from the jump ball and they were ready from the jump ball.”

+Livers opened the second half with three straight 3s to expand the margin and the Wolverines sealed the victory with an 8-0 spurt that made it 59-42 with 11:23 to play.
+Now they’ll wait to see if that’s enough to capture their first conference regular-season title since 2014.

-Aljami Durham led Indiana (12-12, 7-10) with 15 points and Race Thompson finished with 11 points and six rebounds.
-The Hoosiers have lost three in a row and four of their last five as they fight for an NCAA Tournament spot.
+Aljami Durham led Indiana (12-12, 7-10) with 15 points while Race Thompson added 11 points and six rebounds.
+Indiana has lost three straight and four of its last five as they fight for an NCAA Tournament bid.

-Livers opened the second half with three straight 3s and the Wolverines sealed the victory with an 8-0 spurt that made it 59-42 with 11:23 to play.

 BIG PICTURE

-Michigan: Everyone knows the Wolverines can score.
-But the most impressive takeaway from this victory was their defense.
-Michigan made Indiana uncomfortable while facing full-court pressure, stayed in front of the Hoosiers in half-court defense, and challenged shot after shot.
-It’s no wonder the Wolverines seem destined for a top tourney seed.
+Michigan: Sure, the Wolverines can score.
+But they can defend, too.
+Michigan made Indiana uncomfortable against full-court pressure, stayed in front of the Hoosiers in half-court defense, and challenged shot after shot.
+It’s no wonder the Wolverines seem destined for a No. 1 seed.

-Indiana: The Hoosiers trailed 22-21 with 8:36 to go in the first half — and then this one got away from them.
-Again.
-Indiana has shown plenty of promise with a sweep of Iowa and overtime losses to three ranked foes: Wisconsin, Florida State and Illinois.
-But with two games and the Big Ten Tournament left on the schedule, coach Archie Miller’s squad needs to show everyone it can finish strong.
+Indiana: The Hoosiers trailed 22-21 with 8:36 left in the first half – and then let another one get away.
+Indiana has shown promise with a sweep of Iowa and overtime losses to three ranked foes: Wisconsin, Florida State and Illinois.
+But as the season winds down, Miller’s squad needs to finish strong.

 STAT PACK